qutang/mhealth-storage-format/overview.md

 ## Participant ID

-1. Numerical or String
+1. Allowed characters: *alphabets* and *digits*.

-2. Globally Unique
+2. Globally Unique.

 3. Used as directory name